Ring Slings and Mei Tais: The Yay to the Nay

 It’s important to note that I am no baby-carrying expert.
 So, I’m sure someone will read my review and say, well, she’s doing it wrong!
 But if that’s the case, then putting the baby carrier on wrong is a valid part of this review, too.
 If you are a babywearing expert, you don’t need a baby carrier review.
 This post is meant for people who are as new to this as I am and want to carry their baby in something that is easily wearable and safe for their baby.

-(I actually went to a place called Metro Minis in New York City, to make all my purchases and get instruction on how to use them properly (you should go there if you live in the area!).
+(I actually went to a place called Metro Minis in New York City (no longer in business), to make all my purchases and get instruction on how to use them properly.
 Seeing a visual demonstration, whether in-store or by using baby wearing videos online, is key.)

 Allow me to help….